 - No-touch water bottle filling stations are available, but not fountains

 Eastgate Toastmasters: Learn public speaking in a fun and supportive environment.
 Noon on the second and fourth Monday of each month.
 Now meeting via Zoom.
 Guests are always welcome.
 Visit the website to get connected on Zoom. http://eastgate.toastmastersclubs.org/

 Free remote Beginning English class for those persons that may have little to no English experience and are interested in improving their abilities.
 The class is 7-8 p.m. each Thursday beginning June 25 via Zoom.
 Attendees need to register at least once to receive a link each week.
 Note that it is not necessary to attend each week.
 Beginners English is open to all individuals and covers a range of beginner topics (ex: Introducing yourself, asking for help, going to the grocery store, etc.).
 The class also features open sessions with different weekly topics.
 Call 505.662.4515 for more information and to register.

 PEEC Summer Family Evenings

-Via Zoom every Wednesday in June and July (except July 1).
+Via Zoom every Wednesday.
 These events start at 6 p.m. and provide virtual fun for the whole family.
 Registration is required to get the link and password for the Zoom broadcast.
 Visit peecnature.org/events to sign up for this event and other upcoming programming.Free.

 COVID-19 Testing Available